Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Early repayment fees.
 If you use a new lender for a refinance, find out if your old lender imposes a prepayment penalty for closing your loans early.

-If you’re ready to refinance again, here’s how to get started.
+If you’re ready to refinance again, here’s how to go about it.

 - Estimate your home’s value.
 Get an idea of what your property is worth by researching recent sales of similar homes in the area.